nobodyme/blog/content/draft/aws-llm-league/index.md

 After this, I tried a lot of variations with the dataset.

 - If you observe my previous dataset was generic but we know laws can be different from state to state, so I generated locality specific data which fetched me just **15%** with my best hyperparameter configuration.
 I understood that the evaluation is not locality specific and discarded it entirely.
-- Then, I thought maybe rest of those 6 questions are in spanish since US has a sizable spanish population, this also did not improve my score.
+- Then, I thought maybe rest of those 6 questions are in spanish since US has a sizable spanish population.
+This also did not improve my score.
-- Generated summary based question and answer pair and combined it with my first dataset, once again I observed that it performed worse.
+- Generated summary based question and answer pair and combined it with my first dataset.
+Once again, I observed that it performed worse.
-- Generated more topics with GPT and appended those question/answer pairs, I saw some improvement, took me to **90%**
+- Generated more topics with ChatGPT and used by script to prepare more question/answer pairs for those topics.
+This improved my score and took me to **90%**
-- I mixed and match a lot of variations of these.
-At the end I had about 15 versions of dataset to no avail.
+- Any further topic generation also did not improve the scoreboard.
-- Then, my highest score came from simply appending refusal type datasets to my first dataset.
+- Then, my **highest score** came from simply appending refusal type datasets to my first dataset.
 By refusal I mean, refusing to answer anything irrelevant or aiding harmful intent like giving away personal information of a neighbour etc. This got me upto **94%**.

 By this time, I was out of ideas to experiment with datasets but I continued experimenting with various other exotic hyperparameter configurations.

 One tuning configuration with `lora - 156` and `lora alpha 128` yielded, 0.001% more than my current best model but looking at the eval / train loss under performance metric jumpstart I realised this model overfits a bit.
-Unfortunately I couldn't beat this model and this ended up being my model for the second round, since AWS copies the model with the highest score for the next round.
+Unfortunately I couldn't beat this model and since AWS copies the model with the highest score for the next round, this ended up being my model for the finals.
 You can find the comparison of the parameters below.
-If I had a choice I would have probably picked the other model.

 ![overfit-model performance metrics](overfit-model.png)